FRITZ!Box 4040 Service - Knowledge Base

 - Determine the user data rate of the wireless connection according to the standard being used by the wireless device:

 Data rate up to User data rate up to 802.11ac 2 / 80 MHz 866 Mbit/s 430 Mbit/s 1 / 80 MHz 433 Mbit/s 215 Mbit/s 2 / 40 MHz 400 Mbit/s 180 Mbit/s 1 / 40 MHz 200 Mbit/s 90 Mbit/s 2 / 20 MHz 173 Mbit/s 85 Mbit/s 1 / 20 MHz 86 Mbit/s 40 Mbit/s 802.11n 2 / 40 MHz 400 Mbit/s 200 Mbit/s 1 / 40 MHz 200 Mbit/s 100 Mbit/s 2 / 20 MHz 130 Mbit/s 60 Mbit/s 1 / 20 MHz 65 Mbit/s 30 Mbit/s 802.11g - 54 Mbit/s 25 Mbit/s 802.11b - 11 Mbit/s 5 Mbit/s 802.11a - 54 Mbit/s 25 Mbit/s Table: Throughput rates according to wireless standard

-If the data throughput of the wireless device is almost as high as the user data rate for the wireless connection, there is no problem.
+If the data throughput of the wireless device is nearly as high as the user data rate of the wireless connection, there is no error.

 3 Optimizing the wireless connection

-Perform the following step if the data throughput of the wireless device is significantly lower than the user data rate for the wireless connection:
+Perform the following step if the data throughput of the wireless device is significantly lower than the user data rate of the wireless connection:

 - Optimize the wireless connection as described in the guide for the wireless standard used by the wireless device: